JacquesOlivierLachaud/SuperRes-ESPCN/README.md

 ## Pre-trained models

-Pre-trained models are in directories `models-up3`, `models-up4`, depending on the sought upscale coefficient.
+Pre-trained models are in directories `models`. `x3` stands for upscale factor 3, `x4` stands for upscale factor 4.

-* `model-coco-l3-stanh.pth`
+* `model-x3-coco-l3-stanh.pth`

-  This model is the original 3-layers, Tanh activation function, final sigmoid, and has been pre-trained on COCO dataset, with 57 epochs.
+  This model performs upscale factor 3.
+It is the original 3-layers, Tanh activation function, final sigmoid, and has been pre-trained on COCO dataset, with 57 epochs, batch_size 128.
 Final PSNR was 24.42 dB, compared to 23.8771 dB with bicubic interpolation.

+* `model-x4-coco-l3-stanh.pth`

+  This model performs upscale factor 4.
+It is the original 3-layers, Tanh activation function, final sigmoid, and has been pre-trained on COCO dataset, with 31 epochs, batch_size 64.
+Final PSNR was 23.2711 dB, compared to 22.4715 dB with bicubic interpolation.

 ## Usage